-The Gestalt process enables you to better understand the risks, opportunities and restrictions related to such a transaction to ensure sustainable success.
+Gestalt’s process enables you to better understand the risks, opportunities and restrictions related to such a transaction to ensure sustainable success.

-Here’s the highlight of our service: A success fee is only payable if and when a transaction is concluded; and is determined by the value of the final transaction.
+A success fee is only payable if and when a transaction is concluded; and is determined by the value of the final transaction.

 A number of vital considerations must be undertaken to improve the probability of success.
 For this, we highly recommended scheduling an Ownership Workshop to explore the many benefits of introducing a B-BBEE Partner to your business.